igorcasmarques/igorcasmarques.github.io/my-story/5-marriage.md

 Then, I learned about a well-paid, temporary gig for the government that aligned perfectly with our time frame.
 Chile was going to hold its [decennial census in 2012](https://es.wikipedia.org/wiki/Censo_chileno_de_2012), and they were looking for an army of census takers.
 I applied and mysteriously got the job, even though no one else we knew who had applied—and there were many in our age group—had been selected.

 I **loved** working for the census.
 It was all of the fun parts of my mission minus the rejection and heartache.
 I walked the streets of Concepción 10 hours a day, going from home to home and interviewing people about their lives and families.
-I met people across the socioeconomic spectrum, from well-to-do traditional families to destitute squatters.
+I met people across the socioeconomic spectrum, from well-to-do traditional families to squatters and drifters.

 Being a census taker could be hilarious, too.
 Many people did not understand the questions we asked—or what the census itself even was, for that matter.
 This led to some confusion.